-Select one of the eight steel wall poles, insert an end of the pole into the remaining opening of the 2-way hub and insert the opposite end of the pole onto the corresponding Pin and Ring assembly at the base of the tent, the correct pin is directly below, as indicated in Figure 2.
-Repeat this process for the remaining seven steel wall poles.
-The tent will to stand up during this process.
-Connect the J-Hooks attached to the inner tent onto the poles, see Figure 5.
+Identify the 2-way hubs which have located the two "grey fibreglass roof poles with the red sticker".
+Now select one of the sixteen "silver steel side upright poles", insert an end into the remaining opening of the 2-way hub and insert the opposite end of the pole onto the corresponding Pin and Ring assembly at the base of the tent, see Figure 2.
+The correct pin will allow the pole to sit inclined along the side wall at approximately 60 degrees.
+Repeat this process for the remaining fifteen "silver steel side upright poles".
+The rest of the tent will stand up during this process, see Figure 5.
+Connect the J-Hooks attached to the inner tent onto the poles.
 Peg out all remaining peg points around base of tent.